-Approximately 2.25 million Syrian children have lost their opportunities for schooling because of the ongoing conflict.
+Approximately 2.8 million Syrian children have lost their opportunities for schooling because of the conflict that started in 2011.
 Many Syrian children who attend school face difficulties in learning, because they have endured long-term stress, or because they are being taught in a language they do not master.

-Norway has therefore taken the initiative to develop two smartphone applications that can help Syrian children learn to read and improve their psychosocial well-being.
+In the fall of 2015, Norway therefore took the initiative to launch an international competition, calling for smartphone applications that can help Syrian children learn to read and improve their psychosocial well-being.

 All the games funded as part of the EduApp4Syria project have open source licenses to encourage maximum use and further creativity.
 The code is shared on github.